WardBrian/ffi-examples/slides.md

 ## Pros
   - The built module is installed in the standard location for your language.
   - Build process is handled by the language's packaging system (this is also a con).
-  - Can leverage more powerful features or more native constructs (e.g., Python lists).
+  - Can leverage powerful features or more native constructs (e.g., Python lists).

 ## Cons
   - You need to learn the low-level API for your language.
     - This will end up looking very different in every language.
 Heavy macro use and new 'gotchas'.
-  - The same shared library can no longer be re-used between languages.
+  - The same shared library cannot be re-used between languages.

 ---